Pennsylvania chocolate workers' strike, 1937: Company town

 Many Hershey employees also resented the paternalistic attitude of the company.
 Milton Hershey built a town for his workers, attempting to cater to their material and spiritual needs, including entertainment and education.
 But not everyone was comfortable living in a place where everything was controlled by one man and his executives.
 This degree of control and entanglement with their personal lives meant that many hiring and firing decisions were made based on individual relationships and favoritism.
-This disturbed some employees, and made them receptive to CIO organizers in 1937.
+This disturbed some employees, and made them receptive to Congress of Industrial Organizations (CIO) organizers in 1937.

 "Chocolate Bar-B"

 In the last weeks of 1936, a newsletter called "The Chocolate Bar-B" began to circulate around the chocolate factory.
 The leaflet aired grievances over low wages, erratic work schedules and recent orders to speed up production.
 It insisted that chocolate workers did perform physically demanding labor, with deafening levels of noise and temperatures over 100 degrees.
 It scolded the "big bosses", Murrie and Hershey, for their "high salaries and slave-driving methods".
-The newsletter was signed by the Communist Party of Hershey, PA and strongly advised the workers to unionize.
+The newsletter was signed by the Communist Party of Hershey, Pennsylvania and strongly advised the workers to unionize.

 Events of the strike

 CIO Comes to Town

-In January 1937, Members of the CIO held a secret meeting at a firehouse in Palmyra, PA.
+In January 1937, Members of the CIO held a secret meeting at a firehouse in Palmyra, Pennsylvania.
 After the meeting, several hundred Hershey employees formed a local of the United Chocolate Workers Union and within weeks several hundred factory workers had joined.
 When the union first approached Hershey to negotiate, they were met with little resistance.
 The corporation reported it would raise wages to 60 cents/hour for men and 45 cents/hour for women.

 After the initial agreement, Hershey laid off some union organizers as part of what company president William Murrie said to be part of seasonal cutbacks.
 The CIO argued that Hershey violated the promise of job security for union organizers in their March agreement.
 Union members met back at the firehouse on April 1, 1937 and chose to take action on behalf of its members.